prayasg/prayasg.github.io/musings/purpose.md

 [take me to musings](../musings.md)

-# On Purpose and Progress
+# On purpose and progress
 #### March 2021

 ## Purpose